Jesterhearts/image-organizer-learn-rust/README.md

   The `clap` crate is a great way to make handling command line arguments easier.
 Alternatively, you can use `std::env::args` to get the arguments passed to the program. </details>

+  <details> <summary>Hint 2</summary>

+  You can think of `clap` as just another library.
+The `#[derive(Parser)]` procedural macro is just like a function call to a normal library that happens to generate code at compile time rather than executing code at runtime.
+The fields of your struct are like arguments to this function, and the `#[clap(...)]` attributes are like options you can pass to the function. </details>

 - [ ] Read the directory and display a list of files in the ui.

     <details> <summary>Hint</summary>